Payback (Law & Order: Special Victims Unit): Plot

 The third rape victim is in Europe and was there at the time of the murder, so she is ruled out.
 The fourth rape victim they look up is Anya Rugova (Gordana Rashovich).
 When they go to see her at the restaurant where she works, she says she was at the restaurant, but her hand is hurt.
 Stabler takes pictures of the two women to their witness at Cabbie's diner, but he cannot make a positive ID.
 However, he does say that he is sure they will recognize him.
 Stabler calls in arrests claiming he has a positive ID.
 Benson arrests Marta and advises her not to say anything without a lawyer.
 Stabler goes to arrest Anya, but she dives away from him, grabs a knife and stabs herself.
 As she is dying, she whispers something in his ear.
 Marta meets with Benson, Stabler and ADA Abbie Carmichael (Angie Harmon).
 Carmichael pleads her out at manslaughter 2 and sentences her to 18 months in a psychiatric hospital.

 Cragen chastises Detectives Benson and Stabler for their sloppy investigative work in the case.
 Sitting in the squad room, Stabler tells Benson that the words Rugova whispered before she died were, "I just want to be with my family."

 Production

 The pilot episode, "Payback", was written by series creator Dick Wolf and Law & Order franchise director, Jean de Segonzac.
-It marked the first appearance of Christopher Meloni and Mariska Hargitay, who auditioned for the show in 1999, in the iconic roles of Elliot Stabler and Olivia Benson.
+It marked the first appearance of Christopher Meloni and Mariska Hargitay, who auditioned for the show in 1999, in the roles of Elliot Stabler and Olivia Benson.
 Richard Belzer and Dann Florek were known to the producers for their previous appearances in Law & Order.